cmeiklejohn/kubernetes-hello-world-example/README.md

 $ kubectl expose deployment hello-web --type=LoadBalancer --port 80 --target-port 8080
 ```

 Now, wait until the service has an external IP address assigned to it.
+This process, depending on the cloud provider, could take a number of minutes to complete.

 ```
 $ kubectl get service | grep LoadBalancer | awk '{print $4}'
 ```

-Now, ensure the service works.
+Now, ensure the service works by using `curl` to access the web server.
+Make sure you see the proper response from the service.
+You may have to wait for DNS to update to allow the hostname to resolve.

 ```
 $ curl `kubectl get service | grep LoadBalancer | awk '{print $4}' `
 ```

-Remember to clean up after youself!
+Remember to clean up after youself and remove the deployment and service.

 ```
 $ kubectl delete service hello-web